 During this year I have been a part of the steering group of a project called UniJunior.
 The aim of the project is to increase the curiosity of children in elementary school towards science and research by organising a series of interdisciplinary workshops in Swedish once per month during the fall and spring of 2021-2022.
 The project especially targets kids coming from non-academic homes.
 It is funded by Svenska Kulturfonden and Stiftelsen Brita Maria Renlunds minne.

 Last Saturday the project kicked off with a workshop on colors, a workshop planned mainly be me and Christoffer Fridlund.
-The kids got to learn about what kind of a role color plays in different chemical reactions, how rainbows are formed and how computers represent color.
+The kids got to learn about what kind of a role color plays in different chemical reactions, how rainbows are formed by light refraction and how computers represent color as numbers.
 I thought the whole things went really well and—based on the feedback we collected—so did the kids!

 I would especially like to thank Martina, Eva and Jim for planning, organising, and running the workshop with me and the ChemistryLab Gadolin for lending their premises and suplies for the workshop.
 I would also like to express my gratitude to everyone in the steering group of UniJunior, including its chair Prof. Gunilla Holm.